Disability in Luxembourg

 People with disability in Luxembourg have some legal protections from discrimination and their needs can be provided through various government policies.
 Students with disabilities have a fairly good rate of completing school compared to peers without a disability.
-Luxembourg signed onto the Convention on the Rights of Persons with Disabilities on March 30, 2007.
+Luxembourg signed onto the Convention on the Rights of Persons with Disabilities on 30 March 2007.
 Much of the country is accessible, however, there are no legal provisions for reasonable accommodations.

 Demographics

 People with disabilities living in poverty in Luxembourg has increased since 2010.
-However, the rate of poverty was lower than in other European countries at 2 percent in 2011.
+However, the rate of poverty was lower than in other European countries at 2 per cent in 2011.

 In 2011, the unemployment rate for people with disabilities in the country was at 21 points.
-People with severe disabilities had a 39 percent unemployment rate in the country.
+People with severe disabilities had a 39 per cent unemployment rate.

 Policy

 Luxembourg has largely used a medical model of disability in its policies and legislation regarding people with disabilities.

 Starting in 1989, the government decided to centralize agencies and policies for people with disabilities and put it together in the Ministry of Family Affairs, Integration and for the Greater Region.
 Luxembourg's 2012 national plan contained measures to improve the lives of people with disabilities.

 Luxembourg's Employment Code specifies that businesses with more than 25 employees must hire a certain percentage of people with disabilities.

 People with severe disabilities and children are able to access a disability allowance.
 The allowance for children, Allocation supplémentaire pour enfant handicapé, is provided when a child's mental or physical capacity is reduced by 50 percent.
 Adult residents of Luxembourg that are at least 30 percent disabled and unable to work can be recognized as a disabled worker and receive Revenu pour personne gravement handicapée.
 Individuals who require a caregiver can receive Assurance dépendance.

 German Sign Language was recognized as an official language in May 2017.